LOTEAT/CS61C/README.md

 I think the most hardest is the rule of the game.
 For the game, we have a `rule(0xabcd)`.
 For each cell, if it is alive, the next state is decided by `ab`;
-if it is dead, the next state is determined by `cd`.
+if it is dead, the next state is decided by `cd`.

 The end result is like this.